Affirming the rights of people with disabilities in the European Union

 The ten-year strategy sets out key initiatives around 3 main themes:

 - EU rights: Persons with disabilities have the same right as other EU citizens to move to another country or to participate in political life.
 Building on the experience of the pilot project ongoing in eight countries, by the end of 2023 the European Commission will propose a European Disability Card for all EU countries that will facilitate mutual recognition of disability status between the Member States, helping disabled people enjoy their right of free movement.
 The Commission will also work closely with the Member States to ensure the participation of persons with disabilities in the electoral process in 2023.

 - Independent living and autonomy: Persons with disabilities have the right to live independently and choose where and with whom they want to live.
 To support independent living and inclusion in the community, the Commission will develop guidance and launch an initiative to improve social services for persons with disabilities.

 - Non-discrimination and equal opportunities: The strategy aims to protect persons with disabilities from any form of discrimination and violence.
 It aims to ensure equal opportunities in and access to justice, education, culture, sport and tourism.
 Equal access must also be guaranteed to all health services and employment.

-Easy-to-read version of the information prepared by the European Commission.
+- Easy-to-read prepared by the European Commission.

-Commission factsheet about the strategy.
+- Commission factsheet

 This is what Inclusion Europe wanted the European Disability Strategy to address: